 By Zulfah Namatovu

-This was at a two day -4th annual ASM conference and launch of the great lakes mining and energy transition under the theme: ”Our shared responsibility in shaping the green energy transition and climate change adaptation” in Kampala.
+He was speaking at the opening of a two day -4th annual ASM conference and launch of the great lakes mining and energy transition under the theme: ”Our shared responsibility in shaping the green energy transition and climate change adaptation” in Kampala.